Clustered Graph Matching for Label Recovery and Graph Classification: Introduction

-where $X_{ij}=X_{ji}\stackrel{ind.}{\sim}\mathrm{Bernoulli}(Q_{ij})$.
-Note that we do not allow for self-loops in $A$ or $B$ so the diagonal elements of $Q$ are not used in this construction.
-When $Q$ is the constant matrix with entries identically equal to $p$, we will often write $B\sim\mathrm{BF} (A,p)$ in lieu of $B\sim\mathrm{BF} (A,Q)$. \end{defn} This model makes no a priori assumptions on the underlying distribution of $A$, which allows for de-anonymization criteria to be established in dependent-edge network settings (i.e., in settings where edges within a network are not (conditionally) independent); see \cite{arroyo2021maximum} for detail.
+This model makes no a priori assumptions on the underlying distribution of $A$, which allows for de-anonymization criteria to be established in dependent-edge network settings (i.e., in settings where edges within a network are not (conditionally) independent); see \cite{arroyo2021maximum} for detail.